JanssenProject/jans/docs/janssen-server/developer/agama/faq.md

 ### Are there any IDE or editor plugins available for coding flows and manage projects?

-Not plugins but you can use [Agama Lab](https://agama-lab.gluu.org) for projects and flows authoring.
+Not plugins, but you can use [Agama Lab](https://agama-lab.gluu.org) for projects and flows authoring.

 ### How to debug flows?